gsuuon/note.nvim/README.md

 ### Note buffers
 `NoteCurrentItem` — Jump to the current task (`>`)
 `NoteFindItem <marker> <body pattern>` — Jump to a matching item.
 Tab completes if marker is `s` with available sections in file
 `NoteMarkItem <marker>` — Change the marker of the item under cursor.
-Only for task or property markers
+Only for task or property markers.
+Dot-repeatable.
 `NoteMarkItemChildren <marker>` — The cursor item and all children with a matching marker get marked
 `NoteGoLink` — Follow the link under cursor
 `NoteTime <marker?>` — Insert a timestamped item with marker (defaults to `*`)